 How long will salsa verde last?

-How to tell if salsa is bad?
+How to tell if verde salsa is bad?

-Can you make salsa verde in advance?
+Can I make tomatillo salsa verde in advance?

 Until next time, friends, cheers – to getting saucy!

-Salsa Verde Recipe (Green Chile Salsa)
+Tomatillo Salsa Verde (Green Salsa!)

 - Food Processor or High Power Blender